Joseph Smith Papyri: On tour in the North Eastern States

 The next documented location of the exhibit was Lancaster, Pennsylvania in late August and then Harrisburg, Pennsylvania in September 1833.
 They were in Pittsburgh for four weeks during October and November 1833, and at the Western Museum in Cincinnati in December.
 In January 1834, they stayed in Louisville for a few days.
 In April and early May, they were shown at the corner of Chartres and St. Louis Streets in New Orleans.
 From May 1834 until February 1835, there is no known record of their whereabouts.
 In February 1835, Chandler displayed the mummies in Hudson, Ohio, just 30 miles south of Kirtland, Ohio, and the next month they were displayed in Cleveland.

 While in Cleveland, a reporter from the Cleveland Whig published in March 1835 a description of the collection:

-The relic forms are of three males and one female-of mature age, and two of them at least, evidently far advanced in life at the period of their deaths. ...There was found deposited in the arms of the old man referred to above, a book of ancient form and construction, which, to us, was by far the most interesting part of the exhibition.
-Its leaves were of bark, in length some 10 or 12 inches and 3 or 4 in width.
-The ends are somewhat decayed, but at the centre the leaves are in a state of perfect preservation. ...There is another book, more decayed, and much less neatly written.

 A letter to the editor of the Painesville Telegraph for 27 March 1835 described the collection in depth:

-No. 1-4 feet 11 inches, female-supposed age 60; ...
-There was found with this person a roll or book having a little resemblance to birch bark; ... ink black and red, many female figures.

-No. 2-Height 5 ft 1 1-2 inch; female, suppose age 40. found with roll as no. 1, filled with hieroglyphics, rudely executed.

-No. 3-Heighth 4 ft 4 1-2-male, very old, say 80; ... had a roll of writing as no. 1 & 2; superior head, it will compare in the regions of the sentiments with any in our land; passions mild.

-No. 4-Height 4 ft 9, female.
-I am inclined to put her age at about 20 or 25; others call her an old woman.